 Once the father and mother have been made, the mother is cleaned and then plated to create stampers.
 These are basically replications of the father as they are negative metal copies of the lacquer and have ridges.
 These stampers are then used in our pressing machine to press the grooves into your chosen vinyl, and thus creating your vinyl records!

-Although extensive, the three-step process guarantees high-quality pressings and reserves the father plate as a backup in case more records need to be produced in the future.
+Although extensive, the two-step process guarantees high-quality pressings and reserves the mother plate as a backup in case more records (i.e. more stampers) need to be produced in the future.

 Here at Holiday Records we aim to offer a variety of colours, weights and label options for your vinyl records.
-Currently we are pressing 12” records, with plans to expand into 7” and 10” in the near future.
+Currently we are pressing 12” and 7" records with the highest quality PVC on the market.

 Standard –– 140gm